NEFSC/READ-SSB-LEE-On-the-servers/README.md

 The result of credential_helper_get() will probably say cache.
 If it says "store" skip to step 5. the result of git_credential_ask will might include your username and password.
 It might include nothing.

-3. Open a terminal using Tools--> Terminal.
+3. Inside Rstudio, open a unix terminal using Tools--> Terminal.
 type
 ```
 git config --list
 ```

-This will probably say cache.  if so, type:
+This will probably say cache.
+If so, type:

 ```
 git config --global credential.helper store
 ```

-You might be asked to put in your PAT here.
-This is probably your first time using git on the servers, so set your user.name and user.email:
+You might be asked to put in your Personal Access Token at this time.
+You might not.
+This is probably your first time using git on the servers, you might as well set your user.name and user.email:

 ```
-git config --global user.name <your_name>
+git config --global user.name <your_github_user_name>
-git config --global user.email <your_email>
+git config --global user.email <your_email@noaa.gov>
 git config --list
 ```